 For example, if 50 RSUs vest today, and your mom could buy the company stock today in her brokerage account for $300, then you effectively receive $15,000 in income, and owe taxes on it immediately.

-Now you own company stock.
+Now you own company stock, in a brokerage account at whatever company is administering your company’s stock plan.
 When you sell it, what happens tax wise?
 You pay capital gains tax on however much the stock has gained since you acquired it (the vesting date).
 If the stock has lost value since you acquired it, then you have a capital loss that you can use to offset any other capital gains.
 (And here we quickly get into the nitty gritty of tax law, so I’ll end this discussion abruptly now.)

 Keep in mind that if you are able to sell the stock immediately after vesting, you shouldn’t owe any additional tax on the sale, because there are no gains.
 You’ve already paid income tax on the value of the stock.
 The lesson here is: If you want to sell your company stock soon after receiving it via RSU, it’s quite likely you can do this without taking much of a tax hit.